-Route the hose between the generator and cylinder .
+Route the hose between the generator and gas supply.
 Be sure to protect it from being stepped on, cut or otherwise damaged.
 Connect the hose to the generator's gas inlet.
 Tighten with two wrenches - keep the generator fitting from turning and turn the hose fitting.
-Connect the gas regulator to the hose in a similar manner.
-Be sure the cylinder valve is closed and connect the regulator.
-The regulator uses the newer Type 1 fitting.
-If your cylinder has the older POL fitting, have your propane supplier change it.
+Connect the gas supply to the hose in a similar manner.
+Suitable pipe can be substituted for the hose if desired.
+Natural gas is lighter than air and any leaks will cause gas to rise, so be sure to provide good ventilation.